There are 12 apostles in the Bible. Can you name them all? Specifically, do you know the one with the designation “the disciple whom Jesus loved?”

 22) He saw Christ again after the resurrection.

 On Jesus’ resurrection day, Mary Magdalene came to the tomb and saw the stone was not there anymore.
 Are you familiar with this scene?
-However, do you know she also called Peter and “the one whom Jesus loved” (John 20:2, ESV)?
+After which, she called Peter and “the one whom Jesus loved” (John 20:2, ESV)?

 Right away, Peter and John went to the grave.
 Seeing only the linen cloth, they believed that Jesus had just risen.

 During the evening of that day, the disciples were in a room.
 Later, Jesus came and stood among them.
-He said, “Peace be with you” (verse 19).
-They couldn’t believe it, but they did when Jesus showed them his pierced hands and bruised side.
+He said, “Peace be with you” (verse 19, ESV).
+They couldn’t believe it but they did when He showed them his pierced hands and bruised side.

-Would you also have some doubt if you were in this encounter?
+Would you have some doubts too if you were in this encounter?

 Jesus stayed for forty days before His ascension.
 On the day of His ascension, He gave the disciples His final words and commissioned them to be apostles.

-For this, Jesus assured them, “You will receive power when the Holy Spirit has come upon you” (Acts 1:6, ESV).
-He continued, “You will be my witnesses in Jerusalem and all Judea and Samaria, and to the end of the earth.”
+For this, Jesus assured them, “You will receive power when the Holy Spirit has come upon you, and you will be My witnesses in Jerusalem and in all Judea and Samaria, and to the end of the earth” (Acts 1:8-9, ESV).

-After Jesus’ ascension, He showed Himself to John again.
-It was during the apostle’s exile at Patmos, where he received visions concerning future events.
+After Jesus’ ascension, He showed Himself to John again during the apostle’s exile at Patmos, where he received visions concerning the last-day events.

 23) He saw heaven and earth in the last days and beyond.

-There would be famine with the symbol of a horseman riding a black horse (Revelation 6:5, ESV).
-Also, there would be terrible natural disasters with seven bowls as a symbol (chapters 16).
+There would be famine with the symbol of a horseman riding a black horse (Revelation 6:5).
+Also, there would be terrible natural disasters with seven bowls as a symbol (chapter 16).

 Are you familiar with these prophecies?

-After all these tribulations, John saw Jesus coming in clouds with His angels.
-He witnessed Him taking His faithful ones to heaven.
+After all these tribulations, John saw Jesus coming in clouds with His angels and taking His faithful ones to heaven.
 For a thousand years, they would stay there.

 24) He was the only apostle who died of natural causes.